winft/wrapland/README.md

 ## Using Wrapland in your application

+> :warning: There is for the forseeable future no API/ABI-stability guarantee.
+You need to align
+> your releases with Wrapland's release schedule and track breaking changes (announced in the
+> changelog).

+Wrapland releases are aligned with Plasma releases.
+See the [Plasma schedule][plasma-schedule] for information on when the next new major version is released from master branch or a minor release with changes from one of the bug-fix branches.

 ### With CMake

 Wrapland installs a CMake Config file which allows to use Wrapland as imported targets.
 There is